Dawn Crosby

-Following her exit from Detente, Crosby, together with producer Ross Robinson, went on to form Fear of God, which was signed to Warner Bros.
+Lori Dawn Crosby Little (April 5, 1963 – December 15, 1996) was an American singer who was the lead vocalist of the thrash metal band Détente.
+After the band split, Crosby continued with the Détente brand, but due to a legal dispute, the name had to be dropped and Crosby, together with guitarist Michael Carlino, went on to form Fear of God, which was signed to Warner Bros.
 Records.
-The band went on to record the Within the Veil album in 1991.
-They were slotted to become a major band in the metal music scene, even though the music was dark and dungeon-inspired.
-A music video for the song "Betrayed" was released.
+The band's debut album, Within the Veil, was released in 1991.

-Following the release of this album, Crosby and the band split, and she reformed the band with new members and released a second Fear of God album titled Toxic Voodoo.
-The release demonstrated a heavier, thrash metal style.
+They were slotted to become a major band in the metal music scene, even though the music was dark and dungeon-inspired, and a music video for the song "Betrayed" was released.
+Following the release of this album, Crosby and the band split, and she reformed the band with new members and released their second album, Toxic Voodoo in 1994, which demonstrated a heavier, thrash metal style.

-Crosby died of liver failure from substance abuse on December 15, 1996.
+Crosby died of liver failure from substance abuse on December 15, 1996, at the age of 33.